-This post was originally written last year (June 2014).
+This post was originally written in June 2014..
 I thought it was worth a repost and a slight update.
 Here’s to more time this summer….enjoy!

 This past spring, I was invited to speak at a library on the topic of “Time Management”.
 I accepted the invitation with the caveat that what I would really be talking about is “self management” — i.e. managing ourselves within our time.
 There really is no such thing as ‘managing time’.
 We can, however, manage ourselves differently so that we experience time differently.